 We denote the set of all real-valued continuous semimartingales with CBP at time $t$ by $\mathcal{S}^\text{CBP}_t(\mathbb{R})$. \end{definition}

-The set of all processes with CBP at time $t$ will be the space of processes for which we can define a differential.
+The set of all processes with CBP at time $t$ is the space of processes for which we will define a differential.
 We avoid calling these processes `differentiable' at $t$.
-This is because in the deterministic case having chords bounded in probability does not imply the differentiability of a function although the converse is true.
+This is because in the deterministic case, having chords bounded in probability does not imply the differentiability of a function although the converse is true.
 For instance, the absolute value $\lvert t\rvert$ has chords bounded in probability by $1$ but is not differentiable at $t = 0$.

-\begin{definition}[Total variation and quadratic (co)variation] Let $X$ be a continuous $\mathbb{R}^m$-valued semimartingale with canonical decomposition $X = X_0 + A + M$.
+\begin{definition}[Total variation and quadratic (co)variation \cite{legall2016martingales,protter2005stochasticintegration}] Let $X$ be a continuous $\mathbb{R}^m$-valued semimartingale with canonical decomposition $X = X_0 + A + M$.
 The total variation of $A$ over $[t,t+h]$ is defined as